 Advanced reaction mechanisms and syntheses.
 Polymers, macromolecular and biochemical applications, spectroscopy, chromatography, and identification of organic compounds.
-Prerequisite: grade of 2.0 or better in CHEM& 242/252.
+Prerequisite: grade of 2.0 or better in CHEM& 242/252, and concurrent enrollment in CHEM& 253.

 Organic Chemistry I Lab [M/S] • 3.0 Credits